-Emsisoft’s Behavior Blocker is, along with the File Guard and Surf Protection, one of Emsisoft Anti-Malware’s three protection components and is also marketed separately as Mamutu.
+Emsisoft’s Behavior Blocker is, along with the File Guard and Web Protection, one of Emsisoft Anti-Malware’s three protection components and is also marketed separately as Mamutu.
 It is the most complex and efficient of the three security components and is able to reliably fend off conventional malicious software, as well as brand new malware (so-called “zero-day attacks”).
 We have invested more than seven years on the development of Emsisoft’s Behavior Blocker, and feel it is pertinent to explain this technology in detail.

 What is behavior analysis and how does it work?